A Session on 'Crenovation' by B.Sc. Interior Design Students for BA Students

 16 August 2017

 As a part of Share your Knowledge series, the students of B.Sc.
-Interior Design, Faculty of Sciences, Jain University organized a session on 'Crenovation' for BA students on 12 August 2017 in the college premises.
+Interior Design, Faculty of Sciences, Jain (Deemed-to-be University) organized a session on 'Crenovation' for BA students on 12 August 2017 in the college premises.

 Beginning the session with an introduction on interior designing, students stated that, decoration and design are two different sectors which exist hand in hand and are based on the 'ambience' which actually matters in designing the interior of a building.
 They also spoke about the importance of creativity that influences a designer which is coined as 'Crenovation'.